wlonk/arcadia/arcadia.md

 Token spends need clearer fictional triggers.
 The GM needs surface to impose opposition.

-Think about the GM's side more.
-NPC cards and Consequence cards and maybe some cards from a deck to add to that?
-The current form is very reactive: NPCs can't _want_, they can't _impose_, they can't _request_ with mechanical weight.
-This is frustrating and I want to change it.

-Make some GM principles and moves.
-Something like that to keep the GM clear on what they can do when is important.

 Possibly stronger scene framing to motivate GM draws and pacing?
 Actually, _definitely_ stronger scene framing, including interpretation of cards.
 Where are we?
 Who is here, including which NPCs?
 What relationships are in play?
 What